Note

 Get displacement result#

-Get the displacement Result object.
-It contains a field for real values and a field for imaginary values.
+The displacement result contains a field for real values and a field for imaginary values.

 disp_result = solution.displacement()